zimivanende/BoomiFlow-SearchFilterTable/README.md

 As opposed to the main state value which is a list containing all/any selected rows, the RowLevelState value will always hold the value of any row which triggered an outcome.

+### RibbonStyle

+This tells the component which ribbon style to use.

+The options are "ribbon" (default) or "search"

 ## Styling

 All elements of the component can be styled by adding the specific style names to your player.